Intern with CIIC!

 - Attend CIIC prison inspections and assist with distributing and collecting the inmate survey.

-- Assist with research on a variety of correctional topics (use of force, suicides, education and GED attainment, etc.).
+- Assist with research on a variety of correctional topics (use of force, contraband, recovery services, education and GED attainment, etc.).

 - Earn course credit for their internship hours.